 At the general election of 1957, De Valera, then in his seventy-fifth year, won an absolute majority of nine seats, the greatest number he had ever secured.
 This was the beginning of another sixteen-year period in office for Fianna Fáil.
 A new economic policy emerged with the First Programme for Economic Expansion.
 In July 1957, again in response to the Border Campaign (IRA), Part II of the Offences Against the State Act was re-activated and he ordered the internment once again without trial of Irish republican suspects, an action which De Valers claimed, did much to end the IRA's campaign.

+But it didn't did it ?
+Neither did internment in the early '70s with Adams himself interned along with Martin Corey.
 The central question currently with regard to the political prisoner of conscience Martin Corey Corey is whether Gerry Adams is going down the De Valera route or does he or his party, actually have anything progressive to offer the extremely dysfunctional island of Ireland?
 The omen are not good without any actual current activity other than a few prayers by Adams on the release of Marian Price.
 Like the banketer farce, words are simply not good enough at this stage, action is now required.
 Provisional Sinn Fein have been given the same mandate that the SDLP were given 40 years ago when they withdrew from Stormont and a nominally republican Irish party, has no business there while administering internment.
 There is no grey area with regard to this, they cannot run with the hare and hunt with the British hounds on this issue any longer.
 Hiding in prayer, while ignoring Martin Corey's reality is not good enough at this stage.